shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ### Index Constituents and Return Covariation

 The S&P 500 index, widely considered to be a proxy of the market portfolio, provides a unique look at how differently an asset would behave upon joining the index trading universe in terms of covariation.
+For each of the constitunets, we go back to the very date it was included in the index ($t = 0$) and examine its monthly correlation with the index in the preceding 12-month period ($-12 \leq t \eq -1$) as well as the subsequent 12-month period ($ 1 \leq t \leq 12$).

+The difference is small yet siginificant.
+The paired two-sampe t-test suggests the index trading crowd is strong enough to make a dent in the way the index constituents covary with the index itself.
+In the 12-month period after an asset joins the index, the average correlation between the asset and the index rises from 0.458 (as in the previous 12-month period) to 0.505.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/event_study1_monthly_rho.svg" />